Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Case Study

 \subsubsection{Implementation Details}

-All neural models are implemented in PyTorch.
-We use a three layers of fully connected neural network for the line-switching layer.
+All learning-based methods are implemented in PyTorch.
+We use three layers of fully connected neural network for the line switching network.
 The hidden dimension is set to 128 for the IEEE 73 bus system and IEEE 118 bus system, and 256 for the IEEE 300 bus system.
-We employ the exponential linear unit (ELU) as the activation function for all hidden layers \cite{clevert2015fast}, dropout rate of 0.1 \cite{srivastava2014dropout}, and a sigmoid activation for the final line-status output layer of DA-DNN to ensure $\mathbf{\hat{z}} \in [0,1]^{N_\ell}$.
+We employ the exponential linear unit (ELU) as the activation function for all hidden layers \cite{clevert2015fast}.
+The dropout rate of each layer is 0.2 for 73 and 118 bus systems, and 0.5 for 300 bus system \cite{srivastava2014dropout}.
+We use a sigmoid function for the final line status output layer of DA-DNN to ensure $\mathbf{\hat{z}} \in [0,1]^{N_\ell}$.

-The neural network baselines (SL, LDF, and LDF+PP) and the proposed DA-DNN are trained using the AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of $5 \times 10^{-5}$ and a weight decay of $10^{-2}$.
-We use a mini-batch size of 50 and train for up to 40 epochs.
-The DC-OPF layer in DA-DNN is implemented via CVXPYLayer~\cite{agrawal2019differentiable} and solved with the Clarabel solver~\cite{Clarabel_2024} for training.
-For inference phase, all methods solving the optimization problem (ED, DC-OPF, DC-OTS, SL, LDF+PP, DA-DNN) use Gurobi solver \cite{gurobi} with two days of time limit using 64 threads, and a MIP gap of $10^{-5}$.
+The learning-based baselines (SL, LDF, and LDF+PP) and the proposed DA-DNN are trained using the AdamW optimizer~\cite{loshchilov2017decoupled} with a learning rate of $10^{-4}$ for the IEEE 73 and 118 bus systems and $10^{-3}$ for the IEEE 300-bus system, with a weight decay of $10^{-2}$.
+We use a mini-batch size of 50 and train for up to 40 epochs for the IEEE 73- and 118-bus systems and 80 epochs for the IEEE 300-bus system.
+The DC-OPF layer in DA-DNN is implemented via CVXPYLayer~\cite{agrawal2019differentiable} and solved using the Clarabel solver~\cite{Clarabel_2024} during training.
+For the inference phase, all optimization problems are solved using the Gurobi Optimizer v13.0.0~\cite{gurobi}, except for the BLP formulation, which is solved using Ipopt (MA57)~\cite{wachter2006implementation} v3.14.19, Knitro v15.1.0 with and without 100 multi-starts~\cite{byrd2006knitro}.
+For the mixed-integer DC-OTS formulation, we impose a time limit of 15 minutes, use 64 threads, and set MIP optimality gap of $10^{-5}$.
+We set the binary regularization weight $\alpha = 10$, which results in the lowest generation cost among ${0, 1, 10, \ldots, 10^{5}}$.